pat-dalberg/FetChirp/README.md

 Either sideload the prebuilt apk [available here] (https://drive.google.com/file/d/0B59-w0gvh0SeUml6OWt3N3M2a00/edit?usp=sharing), or build it from this repository and install it as usual.
 Once the app is installed it is available in the voice menu as 'get nearby tweets'.
-While the location is being retrieved you may interrupt the retrieval by tapping on the touchpad and then adjust the radius from which tweets will be retrieved by swiping forward and back.
-Tap again when the desired radius is selected to resume retrieval with your updated radius.
-When your location is obtained the progress spinner will be replaced by a set of cards containing recent nearby tweets.
-Slide to view the cards, and swipe down to exit the app.
+The app goes to a settings screen.
+Tap once to use the default parameters (5 mile radius, 30 tweets returned), or tap with two fingers to go into the settings menu.
+In the settings menu select either 'change radius' or 'change count', and then swipe on the touchpad to adjust.
+Tap to set the parameter, and tap again to begin searching.
+As you are scrolling through tweets you can tap on an individual tweet to bring up menu to bring up the authors twitter profile, profiles of other twitter users mentioned in the tweet, search on hashtatgs in the tweet, and browse to URLs mentioned in the tweet.
+Swipe down to exit the app.

 #### Building